Boeing 767 Cockpit Systems and Automation

 Dr. Charles Oman (MIT Man Vehicle Lab), Brian Nield (Boeing Commercial Airplane), and Colleagues

 Mon Jan 26 thru Fri Jan 30, 09am-03:00pm, Room 33-116, Simulator Sessions 3-5 or 6-8

 Enrollment limited: advance sign up required (see contact below)

 Participants requested to attend all sessions (non-series)

-Are you an aero-engineering student, pilot, or serious desktop flight simulator user?
-Want to understand how transport aircraft systems and automation work?
-Boeing and MIT Aero/Astro are offering a systems and automation familiarization course corresponding to those taken by Boeing engineers and airline pilots.
-Classroom lectures and afternoon/evening sessions using a B767-300 desktop flight simulator, computer based training modules, and a real B767 at Logan Airport.
-You don't have to be a real world pilot, but you should have basic Microsoft flight simulator flying skills.
-Simulator, computer based training (CBT), Logan airport trip and Stellar web site access limited to 12 preregistrants.
-Preregistration required by January 10.
-Morning lectures open to the MIT community -- no registration required.
+Are you an aero-engineering student, pilot, or serious desktop flight simulator user ?
+Want to understand how transport aircraft systems and automation work ?
+Boeing and MIT Aero/Astro are offering a familiarization course corresponding to those taken by Boeing engineers and airline pilots.
+Classroom lectures and afternoon/evening sessions using a B767-300 desktop flight simulator, computer based training modules, and an actual B767 at Logan Airport.
+You don't have to be a real world pilot, but you must have basic simulator instrument flying skills.
+Participants are requested to attend all sessions.

 Sponsor: Aeronautics and Astronautics